-This Study Guide provides learners with content information, references to readings, questions and exercises that are designed to provide the learner with the knowledge to understand the subject matter of this unit.
+This Study Guide provides learners with content information, references to readings, questions, and exercises.

+These are designed to provide the learner with the knowledge to understand the subject matter of this unit.

-After successfully completing the Study Guide the learner should be able to demonstrate competency in the performance criteria, as determined in the competency standard.
+After successfully completing the Study Guide, the learner should be able to demonstrate competency in the performance criteria, as determined in the competency standard.